Light Duty Electric Drive Vehicles Monthly Sales Updates

 Currently available electric-drive vehicles (EDV) in the U.S market include hybrid electric vehicles (HEV), plug-in hybrid electric vehicles (PHEV), and all electric vehicles (AEV).
 Plug-in Vehicles (PEV) include both PHEV and AEV.
 HEVs debuted in the U.S. market in December 1999 with 17 sales of the first-generation Honda Insight, while the first PHEV (Chevrolet Volt) and AEV (Nissan Leaf) most recently debuted in December 2010.
 Electric drive vehicles are offered in several car and SUV models, and a few pickup and van models.

-Historical sales of HEV, PHEV, and AEV are compiled by Argonne’s Center for Transportation Research and reported to the U.S. Department of Energy’s Vehicle Technology Program Office each month.
-These sales are shown in Figures 1, 2 and 3.
+Historical sales of HEV, PHEV, and AEV are compiled by Argonne’s Center for Transportation Research and reported to the U.S. Department of Energy’s Vehicle Technologies Office each month.
+These sales are shown in Figures 1-5.
 Figure 1 shows monthly new PHEV and AEV sales by model.
-Figure 2 shows yearly new HEV sales by model.
-Figure 3 shows electric drive vehicles sales share of total light-duty vehicle (LDV) sales since 1999.
-Figure 4 shows HEV and PEV sales change with gasoline price..
+Figure 2 shows Cumulative U.S. Plug-In Vehicle Sales.
+Figure 3 shows yearly new HEV sales by model.
+Figure 4 shows electric drive vehicles sales share of total light-duty vehicle (LDV) sales since 1999.
+Figure 5 show HEV and PEV sales change with gasoline price.

 Latest Monthly Sales Data